tangweiyi/simple-transfer-system/README.md

 * `initial_balance` and `amount` accepts both string and number

 ## Improvement opportunities
-* Use interface for dependency injection to allow mock and unit testing
+* Use interface for constructors to allow mock and unit testing
 * Use mocksql to mock database behavior
 * Use `wire` code-gen for dependency injection